hauchongtang/PlanPulseAgent/README.md

 - Intuitive API design
 - Comprehensive documentation and examples

 This supervisor pattern implementation provides a robust, scalable foundation for multi-agent AI systems with clear specialization and intelligent task routing.
+The addition of the Transport Agent demonstrates the system's extensibility, seamlessly integrating real-time Singapore public transport data with conversational AI capabilities and follow-up query support for enhanced user experience.